Top 35+ SaaS Website Design Inspiration

 Framer is a web design tool for custom site creation without coding.
 The site includes demo videos explaining product features and competitive differentiators, along with social proof and templates.
 Its design has a high-quality “Apple-like” feel.
 Navbar covers use cases, pricing, resources, and integrations clearly.

-Why it’s a good SaaS website:
+Why Framer is a good SaaS website?

-High-quality design evokes premium brand perception.
+High-quality design evokes premium brand perception

-Clear demo videos help users understand product value quickly.
+Clear demo videos help users understand product value quickly

-Comprehensive navbar supports diverse user needs effectively.
+Comprehensive navbar supports diverse user needs effectively

 4. Beehiiv